ariaghora/ariaghora.github.io/src/index.md

 | [Libdtree](https://github.com/ariaghora/libdtree)     | A single-file-header-only library to build decision tree, written in C                                         |
 | [Zmol](//github.com/ariaghora/zmol)                   | A zmol toy programming language written in Go, designed to abuse font ligatures                                |

-> Due to the nature of my work, I cannot share all of my projects publicly

----

 ## Quick links